AlexanderRichert-NOAA/build-nceplibs/README.md

         with:
           bacio-version: v2.6.0
           w3emc-version: v2.10.0
+          repo-cache: true
 ```
-which will build bacio and w3emc for the requested versions.
-Note that this
+which will build and cache bacio and w3emc for the requested versions.
+Note that
-Action does not automatically identify dependencies, therefore it is necessary
+this Action does not automatically identify dependencies, therefore it is
-for the user to explicitly request versions for the entire dependency chain.
+necessary for the user to explicitly request versions for the entire dependency
+chain.

 See `actions.yml` for the full list of available options and their defaults.